ragoler/agentic/.conductor/plan.md

 - [x] Update all tests to reflect the new agent-based structure.

 ### Task 4.2: Improve Frontend Display
-- [ ] Format the JSON results from the API into a human-readable display.
+- [x] Format the JSON results from the API into a human-readable display.
-- [ ] Add loading indicators while waiting for the API response.
+- [x] Add loading indicators while waiting for the API response.
-- [ ] Implement basic error handling and display messages to the user if the API fails.
+- [x] Implement basic error handling and display messages to the user if the API fails.

+### Task 4.3: Integrate Gemini for Trip Summaries
+- [ ] Create a new `SummaryAgent` that uses the Gemini API.
+- [ ] Update the `OrchestratorAgent` to call the `SummaryAgent` after gathering flight and hotel data.
+- [ ] Add the generated summary to the `TripPlan` model and the API response.
+- [ ] Update the frontend to display the new summary.

-### Task 4.3: Add Attraction & Transport (Optional)
+### Task 4.4: Add Attraction & Transport (Optional)
-- [ ] If time permits, integrate a third service for attractions or transportation, following the pattern from Phase 3.
+- [ ] If time permits, integrate a third service for attractions or transportation.

-### Task 4.4: Final Review
+### Task 4.5: Final Review
 - [ ] Review all code against the `code_styleguide.md`.
 - [ ] Ensure all tests are passing.
 - [ ] Write a `README.md` with instructions on how to set up and run the project.